 The Taste Of The Not So Cruelty Free

-The taste of the not-so-cruelty-free, which is meat, is a taste I’m not ashamed to say I really enjoy.
+The taste of the not-so-cruelty-free, which is meat, is a taste I really enjoyed.
 People used to pass me their trimmed fat from their juicy steaks.
 Being Latina, arroz con pollo, lomo saltado, & estofado are all time favorites.
 I also really love vegetables.
 It didn’t start out that way, of course.
-Like any child, veggies were gross to me.
+Like many kids, veggies were gross to me.
 In time, I learned to really appreciate the colorful, crunchy goodness of Earth’s delicious supply.

 Earth’s “Grocery Store”